severo/observable-to-standalone/README.md

 # Observable notebook to standalone application

-Various methods to migrate to migrate an
+Various methods to migrate an
 [Observable notebook](https://observablehq.com/@mbostock/psr-b1919-21) to a standalone webpage.